-The Group's 51% equity interest in Sceptre Hospitality Resources ("SHR"), the hospitality industry's leading expert for reservations connectivity, online channel marketing and revenue/channelmanagement services, recorded a full year of revenue amounting to HK\$36.2 million, up from HK\$29.1 million being revenue recorded for approximately ten months of operation as SHR was acquired around end February 2012.
-However, the increase of HK\$7.1 million in revenue from SHR was offset by a decrease of HK\$3.0 million from the in-house reservations management and distribution arm which had since ceased operation as a result of the merger with SHR at end February 2012.
-For the year under review, SHR incurred a lower loss at HK\$3.5 million as compared with HK\$8.1 million in the previous corresponding year.
+The Group's 51% equity interest in Sceptre Hospitality Resources ("SHR"), the hospitality industry's leading platform for reservations connectivity, online channel marketing and revenue/channel-management services, recorded revenue amounting to HK\$44.5 million, up by 23.0% from HK\$36.2 million in the previous corresponding year.
+Consequently, SHR reported a lower operating loss of HK\$1.4 million for FY2014 as compared with operating loss of HK\$3.5 million in the previous corresponding year.
+SHR also received one-time proceeds of HK\$4.3 million (US\$0.55 million) as final settlement of a contractual obligation arising from the acquisition of Whiteboard Labs, LLC, the original owner of the Windsurfer CRS.

-The Group's jointly-controlled entity which owns the Crowne Plaza Syracuse Hotel reported improved trading result and contributed a share of profit of HK\$2.2 million for the year under review as compared with a share of profit of HK\$1.0 million in the previous corresponding year.
-The Group also recognised share of profit from its associates of HK\$0.4 million, which included the Group's share of acquisitionrelated costs of HK\$0.6 million arising from the Group's investment in S-R Burlington Partners, LLC ("SRBP") on 30 January 2013.

-Basic earnings per share for the year under review was HK4.49 cents calculated on the weighted average number of 382,449,524 ordinary shares in issue during the year.
-The Group's Net Tangible Assets per share improved from HK\$1.37 as at 31 December 2012 to HK\$1.43 as at 31 December 2013.
+The Group's jointly-controlled entity, Richfield Syracuse Hotel Partners, LLC, which owns the Crowne Plaza Syracuse Hotel, contributed a share of profit of HK\$1.5 million for FY2014 as compared with a share of profit of HK\$2.2 million in the previous corresponding year.
+The lower share of profit is mainly due to decreased revenue as a result of lower average daily rates achieved by the hotel for FY2014 as compared to the previous corresponding year.
+The Group also recognised share of profit from its associates, S-R Burlington Partners, LLC. and Cosmic Hospitality China Limited, of HK\$0.9 million for FY2014, as compared to a share of profit of HK\$0.4 million in the previous corresponding year.
+Basic losses per share for the year under review was HK4.96 cents calculated on the weighted average number of 382,449,524 ordinary shares in issue during the year.
+The Group's Net Tangible Assets per share decreased to HK\$1.39 as at 31 December 2014, down from HK\$1.43 as at 31 December 2013.
 The board is not proposing a final dividend for the year under review.

+CHAIRMAN'S STATEMENT